davepartner/firebase-image-upload/README.md

 * Be sure your user is logged in.
 Here is a [firebase tutorial on that](https://firebase.google.com/docs/auth/web/manage-users)

-*Insert your logged in User's Id
+* Insert your logged in User's Id
-Retrieve the userId.
-You'll be needing it in the firebase url in the upload.js file included in this project.
-Find this line in upload.js
+Retrieve the userId , Find this line in upload.js
 `var uploadTask = storageRef.child(localStorage.myFirebase_user_id+"/"+timeStamp+"/"+ fileName).put(fileObject);`
+.
-And replace ```localStorage.myFirebase_user_id``` with your logged in `userID` variable Eg.
+And replace ```localStorage.myFirebase_user_id``` with your logged in `userID` variable .
+Eg.
 `var uploadTask = storageRef.child(localStorage.myFirebase_user_id+"/"+timeStamp+"/"+ fileName).put(fileObject);`